MUSHRA: Pre- or post-screening

-The MUSHRA guideline mentions several possibilities to assess the reliability of a listener.
+The MUSHRA guidelines describe two major possibilities for assessing the reliability of a listener (described below).

-The easiest and most common is to disqualify listeners who rate the hidden reference below 90 MUSHRA points for more than 15 percent of all test items.
-The hidden reference should be rated with 100 MUSHRA points so this is obviously a mistake.
-While it can happen that the hidden reference and a high-quality signal are confused, a rating of lower than 90 should only be given when the listener is certain that the rated signal is different than the original reference.
+The easiest and most common is to disqualify, post-hoc, all listeners who rate the hidden reference repeat below 90 MUSHRA points for more than 15% of all test items.
+The hidden reference should, in the ideal case, be rated at 100 points to indicate perceptual equivalence with the original reference audio.
+While it can happen that the hidden reference and a high-quality signal are confused, the specification provides that a rating of lower than 90 should only be given when the listener is certain that the rated signal is different from the original reference, so a rating below 90 for the hidden reference is considered a clear and obvious listener error.

-The other possibility to assess a listener's performance is eGauge, a framework based on the analysis of variance.
-It computes agreement, repeatability and discriminability, though only the latter two are recommended for pre or post screening.
-Agreement analyses how well a listener agrees with the rest of the listeners.
-Repeatability looks at the variance when rating the same test signal again in comparison to the variance of the other test signals and discriminability analyses if listeners can distinguish between test signals of different conditions.
-As eGauge requires listening to every test signal twice, it is more effort to apply this than to post screen listeners based on the ratings of the hidden reference.
-However, if a listener has proven a reliable listener using eGauge, he or she can also be considered a reliable listener for future listening tests, provided the character of the test does not change; A reliable listener for stereo listening test is not necessarily equally good in perceiving artifacts in 5.1 or 22.2 format test items.
+The other possibility to assess a listener's performance is eGauge, a framework based on the analysis of variance (ANOVA).
+It computes agreement, repeatability, and discriminability, though only the latter two are recommended for pre- or post-screening.
+Agreement is the ANOVA of a listener's concurrence with the rest of the listeners.
+Repeatability examines the individual's internal reliability when rating the same test signal again in comparison to the variance of the other test signals.
+Discriminability analyses a sort of intertest reliability by checking that listeners can distinguish between test signals of different conditions.
+As eGauge requires listening to every test signal twice, its use is temporally inefficient in the immediate term relative to the prior method of post-screening listeners based on a hidden reference. eGauge does have advantages when used with a longer-term view.
+It negates the small chance of a complete redo in the rare case in which a sample's results lack sufficient statistical power due to an excessive failure rate discovered after the fact.
+Additionally, the initial inefficiency can be amortised over a series of experiments by removing the need for recruitment phases: if a listener has proven a reliable listener using eGauge, he or she can also be considered a reliable listener for future listening tests, provided the nature of the test is not substantially altered (e.g. a reliable listener for stereo tests is not necessarily equally good at perceiving artifacts in 5.1 or 22.2 configurations or potentially even mono formats).